Chevening Scholarship

 The Chevening Scholarship is an international scholarship, funded by the British Foreign, Commonwealth and Development Office and partner organizations, that enables foreign students to study at universities in the United Kingdom.
-Chevening Scholarship is highly competitive with acceptance rate around two percent from tens of thousands of applicants from all over the world.
+Chevening Scholarship is highly competitive with an acceptance rate around two percent from tens of thousands of applicants from all over the world.

 History

 The Chevening Scholarships Programme commenced in 1983 as the Foreign and Commonwealth Office Awards Scheme (FCOAS) and is funded by the British government's Foreign and Commonwealth Office and its partner organisations.
 The stated objective of the scheme is to build a network of friends of the UK, who will be future leaders in their countries.
 In 1994, the name of the scheme was changed to Chevening, after Chevening House in Sevenoaks, Kent – currently the joint official residence of the British Foreign Secretary and the British Deputy Prime Minister.

 A companion Chevening Fellowships Scheme was launched by the Foreign and Commonwealth Office in 2004.
 The Fellowships programme provides places for mid-career professionals already in positions of leadership and influence to undertake 3-month courses in fields related to the FCDO's policy goals.

 In 2007–08, the Chevening Scholarships cost the British Foreign and Commonwealth Office approximately £22 million.
 In the same year the Chevening Fellowships scheme cost approximately £4 million.
 In July 2010, the British Foreign Minister announced a cut of £10 million from the scholarships budget, in the context of wider budget cuts.
 This resulted in several scholarships being cancelled for 2010–11.
 After a review period, the 2011–12 scholarship round opened for applications in February 2011.
 In 2011–12, the number of scholarships was increased to more than 700 worldwide.
 In 2015–16, the number of scholarships was increased to 1,500.
 In 2017–18, the total number of scholarships was 1,650.

 In April 2012, the Association of Commonwealth Universities took over the running of the scheme from the British Council, establishing a Chevening Secretariat.
 In September 2023 British Council took over as Secretariat of the scheme from the Association of Commonwealth Universities.

 In October 2018, the Chevening Scholarships Programme celebrated its 35th anniversary by awarding a total number of 1,800 scholarships from 160 countries for the 2018–19 school year.
 Earlier that year, the number of Chevening alumni also hit the 50,000 mark.

 In 2024, Chevening celebrated its 40th anniversary.